jeremyxianx/bd_cs2d/docs/source/api.rst

  APIs
 ================

 .. py:class:: CS2D(backdoor_penalty = 0.1, selec_penalty = 0.1, class_weight = None, random_state=None, solver='Adam', max_iter=100, pre_trained = None)

-   This class implements regularized logistic regression using the ‘liblinear’ library, ‘newton-cg’, ‘sag’, ‘saga’ and ‘lbfgs’ solvers.
-Note that

  :param str sender: The person sending the message
  :param float backdoor_penalty: The mangnitude of the penalty on the backdoor loss
  :param float selec_penalty: The mangnitude of the penalty on the selection mechanism
    :param int random_state: RandomState instance; Used when solver == ‘sag’, ‘saga’ or ‘liblinear’ to shuffle the data
    :param str solver: The person sending the message
    :param int max_iter: Maximum number of iterations taken for the solvers to converge